REX2626/Astro-Attack/README.md

 Make bullets do less damage the further away they go (mainly for gatling gun)

-Fix the targeting, so that it works off current player bullet speed

 Add bullet damage effect, when bullets hits something, blue sparks explode

 Add radar upgrades so that mini map can be improved